tendermint/spec/spec/p2p/messages/mempool.md

 the p2p gossip network (via the reactor): `TxsMessage`

 ### Txs

+A list of transactions.
+These transactions have been checked against the application for validity.
+This does not mean that the transactions are valid, it is up to the application to check this.

 | Name | Type           | Description          | Field Number |
 |------|----------------|----------------------|--------------|